patrl/old-site/research/index.md

 ###Upcoming

 Elliott, Patrick D. and Sudo, Yasu.
 2015.
 E-type readings of quantifiers under ellipsis: consequences for the identity condition.
-Poster at *Sinn und Bedeutung 20*, Tuebingen, September 2015.
+Poster at <a href="https://sites.google.com/site/sinnundbedeutung20/home">*Sinn und Bedeutung 20*</a>, Tuebingen, September 2015.

 Elliott, Patrick D. 2015.
-Title TBA. *Questions at the Syntax-Semantics Interface workshop*, University College London, September 2015.
+Title TBA. <a href="{{ site.url }}/workshop/">*Questions at the Syntax-Semantics Interface*</a>, University College London, September 2015.

 ###Papers

 Nicolae, Andreea, Elliott, Patrick D. and Sudo, Yasu.
 2015.
 Pair-List Readings of Conjoined Singular Which-Phrases.
-Accepted for publication in *Snippets*.
+Accepted for publication in *Snippets*. <a href="{{ site.url }}/assets/snippet.pdf" download="snippet.pdf">(download)</a>

 Elliott, Patrick D. and Thoms, Gary.
 In preparation.
 'QR out of Control'.
 In: *Proceedings of WCCFL 33*.